Faster Dock-action while in full screen

 Leo Laporte talking about the new iPad.

 It’s amazing to me that only now after Apple releases iPhoto for iOS do people see the iPad as a content creation device.
 It’s as if fantastic creation apps such as Bamboo Paper, Keynote, Brushes, OmniGraffle, and Korg’s iElectribe haven’t been on the iPad until now.
-In fact, Apple released Pages, Numbers, and Keynote alongside the original iPad and are the sort of apps people generally think of when they talk about productivity apps.
+In fact, Apple released Pages, Numbers, and Keynote alongside the original iPad and they are the sort of apps people generally think of when they talk about productivity apps.

 The new iPad and iPhoto have apparently killed the perception by some people that the iPad is a content consumption device.
 People that have in the past appeared willfully ignorant of what makes the iPad so popular for so many different uses and the pundits and analysts that come up with convoluted terms like “media tablet” to discuss the iPad and clones of it.
 Welcome to the future.